Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Bayesian approach for SSR

 \subsubsection{Generial prior distributions}

 In general, the prior distribution $\pi(\boldsymbol{\mu})$ can be any distribution, either proper or improper that leads to a proper posterior.
 Also, it is not necessary for $\mu_1,\ldots,\mu_k$ to be independent in the specification of prior distribution.
-When the exact form of the predictive distribution is not available, we adopt a Monte Carlo method to simulate PP, which is indicated by its definition \eqref{pp}.
-Importance sampling \citep{robert_2013} is an intuitive approach to compute expected values of some properties with respect to a particular distribution.
-Since the PP can be treated as the mean of CP regarding the posterior distribution $p(\delta\mid\boldsymbol{Y}^{(1)})$ (or $\boldsymbol{\delta}$), we can sample from the stage 1 posterior to approximate the value of PP. The posterior distribution at the interim stage is expressed by the following formula,

-and there are a wide choice of Bayesian softwares and packages to draw posterior samples via Markov Chain Monte Carlo (MCMC).
-With appropriate burn-in and thinning, we can obtain a large quantity of nearly independent posterior samples without integrating the marginal distribution.
-For each posterior sample of $\delta$ (or $\boldsymbol{\delta}$), we calculate its conditional power, and the average of all conditional powers is the approximated posterior predictive power.
-Please notice that to calculate PP for all choices of $n_2$, we only need to perform posterior sampling for once.
-That posterior sample can be used to sketch the whole PP vs. $n_2$ curve.

-When large number of simulations are required, Laplace normal approximation \citep{mackay_2003} can serve as an alternative method to avoid the overwhelming burden of MCMC sampling.
-To approximate the posterior \eqref{posterior}, first a numerical optimization algorithm is implemented to find the mode $\hat{\boldsymbol{\mu}}$ of $f$.
-Given $f$ is continuous and twice differentiable, via a second-order Taylor expansion, the posterior distribution is approximated by
+In cases where a closed form expression of the predictive distribution is unavailable, Markov Chain Monte-Carlo may be used to sample from the posterior distribution.
+Each sample from the posterior distribution is used to calculate the CP.
+The predictive power is estimated as the average CP over the samples from the posterior distribution \citep{robert_2013}.
+To avoid repeated sampling from the posterior distribution in the adaptive sample size calculation, the conditional power should be calculated for each sample using all admissible stage 2 sample sizes.